The 15 most expensive Rolex watches ever sold at auction – from Paul Newman and "Bao Dai" to the Rainbow Daytona, with history and record prices.

 Only mechanical movements that meet the following accuracy criteria receive the coveted ‘COSC Certified Chronometer’ label:

 The second, new level is a further development of this existing standard and awards the ‘Excellence Chronometer Certified’ seal of approval.
 For this purpose, fully assembled watch heads are subjected to an extended test catalogue under realistic conditions.
-The additional performance requirements are also:
+Further performance requirements are:

 ‘This new certification supports manufacturers in overcoming today’s challenges and underlines COSC’s ongoing commitment to excellence and innovation in Swiss watchmaking, without compromising the independence and rigour of its testing procedures,’ explains the Contrôle Officiel Suisse des Chronomètres, explaining the reasoning behind this step.